Elliptic zastava

 \subsection{Coulomb elliptic zastava}

 Similarly to the rational and trigonometric cases, one can consider the elliptic Coulomb branch of a $3d\ \CN=4$ supersymmetric quiver gauge theory for a Dynkin quiver of $G$ with no framing.
-We restrict ourselves to the case of simply laced $G$.
-The elliptic Coulomb branch is the (relative) spectrum of the equivariant Borel-Moore elliptic homology of a certain variety of triples.
+We restrict ourselves to the case of simply laced $G$.\footnote{In the non simply laced case one should use the approach of~\cite{nw} with symmetrizers.} The elliptic Coulomb branch is the (relative) spectrum of the equivariant Borel-Moore elliptic homology of a certain variety of triples.
 The theory of equivariant Borel-Moore elliptic homology is not developed yet; it is to appear in a forthcoming work of I.~Perunov and A.~Prikhodko.
 We sketch some results in~\S\ref{piat}.
 The resulting elliptic Coulomb branch is denoted $^C\!\oZ_{\CK_{\on{triv}}}^\alpha$.
 It is equipped with a natural Poisson (in fact, symplectic) structure due to the existence of quantized elliptic Coulomb branch.